An Amazing 14-Vehicle Light Painting in a Garage Condo

 The night after we created Kim and Judy's wonderful light painting, we were in far northern Minnesota for what turned out to be another really amazing light painting project - 9 muscle cars!

-Heavy smoke form the nearby Canadian wildfires made for a rather boring sky.
-So, Michael "swapped" the dull sky for an Aurora Borealis photograph that he created in May of 2024.
-He captured that image (right in the heart of the Twin Cities) on the night where the northern lights were seen in all 50 states!
+Heavy smoke from the nearby Canadian wildfires made for a rather boring sky.
+So, I "swapped" the dull sky for an Aurora Borealis photograph that I captured in May of 2024.
+Amazingly, I captured that image (right in the heart of the Twin Cities) on the night when the Aurora Borealis was visible in all 50 states!
 We can only imagine what the northern lights were like over their house that night!

 Light Painting 3 One-of-a-Kind Vehicles